A localization of bicategories via homotopies: The homotopy bicategory

 \end{proposition}

 {{\bf Horizontal composition.}} We define now the horizontal composition in $\Ho$.
-We proceed as explained in \ref{sin:whiskerings}, that is, we will define only the horizontal compositions between 2-cells and arrows, and show the axioms {\bf W}.
+We proceed as explained in \ref{sin:whiskerings}, that is, we will define it only between 2-cells and arrows, and show the axioms {\bf W}.